saharama/saharama.github.io/projects/microwave-circuits.md

 One of the highlights of this class was being able to fabricate a filter.
 A filter in electronics will stop all signals from being received, except those at a certain frequency.
 By using copper tape, we cut our filter to the specifications we designed and mounted the copper on a substrate.
 We then soldered on SMA connectors for analysis with the network analyzer.

 The results from our fabricated filter were very close to that of our simulation.
-We noted the discrepancies, but the whole experience was very enjoyable and interesting to get to do hand-ons learning in such a specialized field.
+We noted the discrepancies, but the whole experience was very enjoyable, and it was incredibly interesting to get to do hand-ons learning in such a specialized field.

 <div class="ui small rounded images">
   <img class="ui image" src="../images/microwave-filterAnalysis.jpg">